infinum/Locker/README.md

 Locker.deleteSecret(for: "kUniqueIdentifier")
 ```

-##### 4. If You need to update Your saved data, just call `setSecret: forUniqueIdentifier:`.
+##### 4. If You need to update Your saved data, just call `setSecret: forUniqueIdentifier: completed:`.
 This method first deletes old value, if there is one, and then saves new one.

 ##### 5. There are some additional methods that may help You with handling the authentication with Biometric usage.